SianMat/chess/README.md

 ## Introduction

-This project was a learning exercise to practice working with React.
+This project is a classic game I decided to make so that I could practice working with React.
 The desktop app allows two players to play a game of chess on a single desktop.

 ## Technologies